Skip to content

 External activity

-Dr Bakr is a member of the ECR editorial boards of Qualitative Market Research: An International Journal, and acts as a peer reviewer for a number of highly-ranked journals in the field of marketing, consumer behaviour, social marketing, and information technology/systems.
+Sahar contributes to academic publishing as a Guest Editor of a forthcoming special issue at the British Journal of Management (BJM).
+She is also a member of the Early Career Researcher editorial boards of Qualitative Market Research: An International Journal and acts as a peer reviewer for a range of highly ranked journals in marketing, consumer behaviour, social marketing, and information systems.

 Publications